 Gatesville is a medium-sized city located in the state of Texas.
 With a population of 15,724 people and five constituent neighborhoods, Gatesville is the 157th largest community in Texas.

-Gatesville is a very ethnically-diverse city.
+Gatesville is an extremely ethnically-diverse city.
 The people who call Gatesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gatesville residents report their race to be White, followed by Black or African-American.
 Gatesville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.11% of the city’s residents.
-Important ancestries of people in Gatesville include German, English, Scottish, and French .
+People of Hispanic or Latino origin account for 22.42% of the city’s residents.
+Important ancestries of people in Gatesville include German, English, Italian, and Scottish.

 The most common language spoken in Gatesville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.